 Entry and exit

-Ensure the correct visa and entry period is stamped in your passport if visting or transiting through Namibia.
-Issuing visas is done by the authorities of the country visited.
+Make sure the correct visa and entry period is stamped in your passport, even if you are just transiting.
 Check your visa before leaving the immigration counter.
-Failure to comply with immigration requirements can result in detention and or fines.
+If you don't comply with your visa conditions or other immigration requirements, you could face detention and/or fines.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to obtain access to your passport by deception.
 If you are forced to hand over your passport, contact an Australian Embassy, High Commission or Consulate for advice.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

 The local currency is the Namibian dollar (NAD).
 The South African Rand (ZAR) is also legal tender.
 Declare all amounts in excess of NAD50,000 on arrival and departure.